v6ak/pa193-review-of-doxygen-validator/README.md

 * Tokenizer removes all backslashes in removeBackslashes method.
 	* First, it is problematic for correctness reasons, but if we use it only as a validator, this seems to be OK.
 	* Second, it changes the input string and consequently changes the string passed to `Tokenizer::tokenize(std::string&)`, which might be weird for the library user and is not documented.
 	* Moreover, this feature seems to be required for correct functionality.
-If we removed the '&', the parsed would get wrong positions of the tokens.
+If we removed the '&', the parser would get wrong positions of the tokens.
 However, it seems that it could lead "only" to wrong parsing (and consequently to false positive/negative).
 However, it can never result in `std::out_of_range` thrown by `std::string::substr(std::string::size_type, std::string::size_type)` or in some overrun.
 	* When user passes two different instances of the same string to tokenizer and parser, in can also lead in unexpected results.
 	* When user wants to read the string after passing it to the tokenizer, he might get some unexpected results.
 * It is good that the tokenizer always finishes in a linear time with respect to the input length.
 (Not doing so might make it vulnerable to DoS attacks.)